jessicq/BaldursGateMods/README.md

 Baldur's Gate Trilogy.

 Current Released Mod(s) Include:
-1. The Beaurin Legacy - Baldur's Gate II: Shadows of Amn (Throne of Bhaal currently in-progress)
+1. The Beaurin Legacy - Baldur's Gate II: Shadows of Amn & Throne of Bhaal and BGII:EE

 Topls/Resources Used:
 1. Audacity by Sourceforge